-- A. Disruption or obstruction of teaching, research, administration, disciplinary proceedings, other Fontbonne activities, including its public-service functions on or off campus, or other authorized non-Fontbonne activities, when the act occurs on Fontbonne premises. - B. Implied or specific physical altercations or abuse, verbal altercations or abuse, threats, intimidation, harassment, coercion and/or other conduct which threatens or endangers the safety and well-being of any person, including oneself.
-This includes but is not limited to, face-to face, written, printed, and social media (see Anti-Harassment Policy). - C. Actual or threatened sexual assault.
-This includes, but is not limited to, unwelcome sexual touching, making unwelcome sexual advances, or request for sexual favors.
-(See Sexual Harassment Policy of the Griffin Scratch). - D. Hazing.
-Hazing is any act which endangers the safety or well-being of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization. - E. Participation in a campus demonstration which disrupts the normal operations of the University and infringes on the rights of other members of the University community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; intentional obstruction which unreasonably interferes with freedom of movement, either pedestrian or vehicular, on campus.
+- A. Disruption or obstruction of teaching, research, administration, disciplinary proceedings, other Fontbonne activities, including its public-service functions on or off campus, or other authorized non-Fontbonne activities when the act occurs on Fontbonne premises. - B. Implied or specific physical altercations or abuse, verbal altercations or abuse, threats, intimidation, bullying, harassment, coercion and/or other conduct which threatens or endangers the safety or well-being of any person, including oneself.
+This includes, but is not limited to, face-to face, written, printed, and social media instances of these items (see the Nondiscrimination Policy in the student handbook for further detail on certain types of prohibited discrimination and/or harassment). - C. Actual or threatened sexual assault.
+This includes, but is not limited to, unwelcome sexual touching, making unwelcome sexual advances, or request for sexual favors (See the sexual harassment section of the Nondiscrimination Policy and the Sexual Misconduct Policy, both in the student handbook). - D. Hazing.
+Hazing is any act which endangers the safety or wellbeing of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization. - E. Participation in a demonstration on or near campus which disrupts the normal operations of the University and infringes on the rights of other members of the University community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; intentional obstruction which unreasonably interferes with freedom of movement, either pedestrian or vehicular, on campus.